Front end Engineer

 Polyfill for bind() can be created using call() or apply() methods.

-Q18.
-Explain DOM and Virtual DOM.
-Difference between them.
+Q15.
+Explain the DOM and Virtual DOM.
+What are the differences between them?

 DOM is a tree-like structure representing the HTML elements of a webpage.
 Virtual DOM is a lightweight copy of the DOM used for efficient updates.